-There is SO MUCH to do in the city of New Orleans.
+There is SO MUCH to do in New Orleans, Louisiana.

 It can be intimidating if you don’t know where to start, where to go, what to do, and where to eat.
 Especially, if you have a limited amount of time to try to cram everything in.

 That’s why I asked a New Orleans local to share insider tips to help you make the most out of your next visit to The Big Easy.

 My Local New Orleans Tour Guide